Indian society struggling with gay rights: activist

 But for most of the country's 2.5 million gays, social stigma is a daily reality.
 Many are unwilling to openly admit their sexual preferences and even forced to try reverse them.

-"We want to try and normalize it (homosexuality)," Gopalan said, adding that many gays are made to believe that they suffer from an illness which can be cured.
+"We want to try and normalise it (homosexuality)," Gopalan said, adding that many gays are made to believe that they suffer from an illness which can be cured.

 "The sad part is we still get a lot of men who say 'Can I get medicine to not feel this way' which is very heartbreaking - but that's the reality."